totorewa/totos-carpet-tweaks/README.md

 * Default value: `100`
 * Categories: `SURVIVAL`, `TOTO`

-### returnSpectators
-Teleports players back to where they were when they changed to spectator.
-There was a scarpet script which offered this feature however the position did not persist and was forgotten when the server restarted.
-I decided to implement my own version which saves the survival position against the player.

-* Type: `boolean`
-* Default value: `false`
-* Required options: `true`, `false`
-* Categories: `SURVIVAL`, `TOTO`

 ### piglinsAngerOnChestUse
 Piglins anger on a player who interacts a chest.
 Ever just minding your own business in the nether when you thoughtlessly place down a shulker box and open it experience the wrath of piglin bystanders?
 Well not anymore!